anuradhawick/LRBinner/README.md

 * A new upadate will be available end of June 2021 with much faster vectorization and GPU support.
 Stay tuned 😄
 * New test examples and results with blogs will also be available soon 🔖
+* We will put a new release as well 👌